 This is the first of two courses focusing on the mastery of sonographic physics principals.
 Basic wave terminology, sound and media interactions and system functions will be covered.
 Students will also begin creating a personalized study guide to utilize when preparing for their first national registry exam.
 Prerequisite: Acceptance into DMS program or Program Chair approval.
-ENGL& 101, ENGL& 102 or ENGL 103 with a minimum grade of C+; MATH& 141 with a minimum grade of C+; CMST& 101, CMST 110 or CMST& 220 with a minimum grade of C+; PHYS& 115 or PHYS& 116 with a minimum grade of C+; HIT 130 with a minimum grade of C+; BIOL& 241 and BIOL& 242 with a minimum grade of C+.
+ENGL& 101, ENGL& 102 or ENGL 103; MATH& 141; CMST& 101, CMST 110 or CMST& 220; PHYS& 115 or PHYS& 116; HIT 130; BIOL& 241 and BIOL& 242 with a minimum grade of C+.